finos/common-domain-model/documentation/source/documentation.rst

 * ``AppendDateToList``: Add a date to a list of dates
 * ``PopOffDateList``:  Remove last element from a list of dates

-The following are implemented in Rosetta based on the above primitives:
+The following are implemented in Rosetta based on the above primitives.
 * ``IsWeekend``: returns whether the supplied date is a weekend.
 This implementation currently assumes a 5 day week with Saturday and Sunday as holidays.
 A more sophisticated implementation might use the business centers to determine which days are weekends, but most jurisdictions where derivatives are traded follow this convention.
 * ``IsHoliday``: Returns whether a day is a holiday for the specified business centers
 * ``IsBusinessDay``: returns an indicator of whether the supplied date is a good business date given the supplied business centers.
 True => good date, i.e. not a weekend or holiday.
 False means that it is either a weekend or a holiday